dccircuit/IGME-235-Spring-2020/projects/project-3.md

-# Project 3 - Sprite-based Game or Experience
+# Project 3 - Web-based Game or Experience

 ***Except for the details about the rubrics at the end, this is updated for Spring 2020's asynchronous format***